jschhie/Interactive-Image-Classifier/README.md

 # Project Overview
 This project serves as an image classifier.
 It allows users to select a region within an image of choice and retrieves the most similar video frames.
 Similarity scores are computed using bag-of-words modeling and k-means clustering.
-Results are based off of a pre-selected dataset of over 6,600 images.
+Results are based off of a dataset of 6,600 images.

 # Table of Contents